transientskp/tkp/documentation/source/database/schema.rst

 catalogedsource
 ===============

 This table contains the sources from renown surveys/catalogues, VLSS, WENSS and NVSS.
 The original data (all columns) are downloaded from the CDS Vizier websites (`VLSS <http://cdsarc.u-strasbg.fr/viz-bin/VizieR?-source=VIII/79>`_, `WENSS <http://cdsarc.u-strasbg.fr/viz-bin/VizieR?-source=VIII/62>`_ and `NVSS
 <http://cdsarc.u-strasbg.fr/viz-bin/VizieR?-source=VIII/65>`_) The catalogues
-also contains the exoplanets, of which the entries were provided by Matthias Griessmeier.
+also contains the exoplanets, of which the entries were provided by Jean-Mathias Griessmeier.

 This table will be pre-loaded in the database, in order to have it available all the time.
 As opposed to the runningcatalog, the catalogedsources table is